tejinder1988/Predicting-Stock-Price-with-LSTM/README.md

-# Predicting stock price with the help of LSTM of the keras package in R
+# Predicting stock price with the help of LSTM

+This code attempts to predict the price of any stock with the help of the recurrent neural network LSTM.

 First we need to load the library.
 These include the package "tidyquant", "keras" and "rsample".
 ```{r}